Mandeepsinghmar/lyriks/README.md

-## Musics - Find the music you love
+## Lyriks - Find the music you love